masayukihonda/3layers_neuralnet/README.md

 ## Description
  I subject to following rules.
- - I use only standard liblary.
+ - Using only standard liblary.
  - All the code is placed in a single file (source.py).

 ## Development environment